 Mediocre leaders have long laundry lists of goals and priorities.
 This dulls people’s energies and saps the focus.
 One CEO had 14 goals for her company.
 When asked, she remarked: “It’s important to me that we have a goal that reflects everything we do.”
 Sharpening the focus means establishing priorities, not satisfying everyone’s pet project.

-How do you define priorities?
 If your vision is to expand into new markets, then your goals should reflect that, with related objectives of opening new offices or introducing products that will attract sales in that market.
-If your vision is to become more vertically integrated in the sources of production, then one goal might be to buy a manufacturing plant.
+If your vision is to become more vertically integrated into the sources of production, then one goal might be to buy a manufacturing plant.
 What’s important is being clear about the priorities.
 Remember, nothing can be a priority if everything is.